Jasaxion/siyuan-arxiv-paper-download/README.md

 - **LLM API key**: The secret used in the `Authorization: Bearer` header.

 The plugin sends Markdown to the model with a strict prompt that forbids hallucinations and expects corrected Markdown only.
 By default it refines sections concurrently (up to 32 at a time); enable **Send full document to LLM** to post the entire parse in one request with an extended timeout for models that support very long contexts.
 Any network or response failure aborts the insert with a clear error.

+### MinerU PDF processing

+When **Use MinerU to process PDF** is enabled, the plugin submits the arXiv PDF URL directly to the MinerU API, polls the task until completion, and downloads the generated Markdown bundle.
+Configure the service by filling in:

+- **MinerU base URL**: typically `https://mineru.net`.
+- **MinerU API path**: defaults to `/api/v4/extract/task`.
+- **MinerU API token**: the `Bearer` token from your MinerU account.
+- Optional tweaks for **Enable OCR**, **Enable formula recognition**, **Enable table recognition**, **Language code**, and **Model version**.

+LLM rendering and MinerU processing are mutually exclusive—pick the option that best matches your workflow.
+The dialog preserves your previously used MinerU credentials so you do not need to retype them every time.

 ## Development